-About the Art Programs
+About the Music Programs

 Jazz in American Culture (Music 33) focuses on the origin, development, and musical sub-styles of Jazz music, with significant emphasis placed on the sociopolitical and economic realities that influenced the musical decisions of its primary innovators.
 The course will look at the cultural intersection of African American, European-American, and Chicano/Latino communities and how that dynamic has shaped this uniquely American art form.
 Designed for the non-major but also recommended for music majors.